NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 #### 9.5 The impact of just providing information.

-Using the same methodologies as above, the crossectional estimate of providing better information are also large.
+Using the same methodologies as above, the crossectional estimate of providing better information is also large.
 A productivity improvement of ~10% if information is very easy to come by, respectively a productivity loss of ~10% if finding it is very hard (~12% if restricting the regression to those with a diagnosis)

-Alone in terms of work hours, 2 would be gain (resp. lost) every two weeks if responents find information very easy to come by (resp. very hard), amongst respondents who have been diagnosed with a mental illness or think they have one (~3 hours if one only considers those with a diagnosis).
+Alone in terms of work hours, 2 would be gain (resp. lost) every two weeks if respondents find information very easy to come by (resp. very hard), amongst respondents who have been diagnosed with a mental illness or think they have one (~3 hours if one only considers those with a diagnosis).

-I personally consider it likely that the effect is so large because the causal mechanism goes in both directions: a less burdensome mental illness -> easier to do things like finding information, or not missing work hours, but also: information is easier to find -> condition gets better -> less work hours are missed.
+I personally consider it likely that the effect is so large because the causal mechanism goes in both directions: a less burdensome mental illness -> easier to do things like finding information, or not missing work hours, but also: information is easier to find -> condition gets better -> fewer work hours are missed.

 ```
 > i=17